DivanDesign/EvolutionCMS.libraries.ddTools/README.md

 	* Default value: `''` (any items will be updated)

 * `$params->limit`
-	* Desctription: Maximum number if items can be updated.
+	* Desctription: Maximum number of items can be updated.
 	* Valid values:
 		* `integer`
 		* `0` — all matching items